When did the French language cease to be the main language of the English upper class?

 Related Lessons

-What are the most beautiful words in French?
+What is the Germanic influence in French?

 Recommended Articles